NEW BRUNSWICK, NJ - Rutgers University President Robert Barchi has agreed to continue in that position for two more years, university officials said.

 He was also president as Rutgers joined the Big Ten Athletic Conference, a group of similarly sized leading research institutions, and the conference’s academic consortium, the Big Ten Academic Alliance.

-A graduate of Georgetown University who received a doctoral and M.D. degrees from the University of Pennsylvania, Barchi was president of Thomas Jefferson University in Philadelphia before coming to Rutgers.
+A graduate of Georgetown University who received doctoral and medicine degrees from the University of Pennsylvania, Barchi was president of Thomas Jefferson University in Philadelphia before coming to Rutgers.